sukrit007/totem-v3/aws-changes.md

 ## Lamda Functions
 - Git web hook times out at times if it takes too long for lambda functions to warm up.

+## ECS
+- ELB can not be removed or added once service has been created